surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/mod.md

 ---

 # **mod**
-`mod`relations are used for modifiers of verbs, nouns, adjectives, adverbs, auxiliaries, adpositions and conjunctions.
+The `mod`relation is used for modifiers of verbs, nouns, adjectives, adverbs, auxiliaries, adpositions and conjunctions.

 <div>
 <conll>